DanielMarsango/ESM--Multiasymmetric-Surface-Emissivity/README.md

 This formalism provides a more realistic representation of the disk’s dynamical and geometrical conditions, allowing the investigation of multiple regions with different degrees of distortion and asymmetry, associated with phenomena such as instabilities, tidal interactions, or non-stationary accretion events.

-Cite this code : Marsango, D., Schimoia, J., Rembold, S., Double-peaked Profile and Tidal Disruption Event of NGC\,4203, MNRAS,2025 (in PRESS).
+Cite this code : Marsango, D., Schimoia, J., Rembold, S., Double-peaked Profile and Tidal Disruption Event of NGC 4203, MNRAS,2025 (in PRESS).